 8.2.2.2 Research involving human subjects.
 Research involving human subjects is subject to the standards and policies established by the Office of Research Ethics at the University of Toronto.
-All such research requires approval from the University's Research Ethics Board through TST.
+Students much contact the GCTS Office regarding the procedure for such ethics approvals.